 Carneros, Napa Valley, California

-2018 Vintage Notes: The 2018 vintage will be remembered as nearly perfect.
+2019 Vintage Notes: 2019 is very similar to the near-perfect 2018 vintage.
 A cold winter with average rainfall made for a late bud-break.
-Ideal spring weather allowed for a heavy set.
-Mild conditions throughout summer and fall allowed the crop to slowly ripen and develop maximum flavor.
-The wines of 2018 are powerful but elegant with firm acidity and beautiful balance.
-This could be the vintage of the decade!
+Ideal spring weather allowed for nice berry set and above average yields.
+Mild conditions throughout summer and fall allowed the fruit to slowly ripen and develop maximum flavor.
+The wines of 2019 are bold and intense, with nice structure.

 All of the fruit was gently destemmed and crushed, then inoculated with Pasteur Red yeast.
 Fermentations were pumped-over twice daily, with the temperature peaking at 88º F. Maceration time varied from 14 to 30 days depending on vineyard block.
 The wine was aged for 20 months in French oak barrels (45% new).
-Rackings occurred every 4 months until bottling in August of 2020.
-The final blend is 87% Cabernet Sauvignon, 11% Cabernet Franc, 1% Petit Verdot, and 1% Malbec.
+The final blend is 88% Cabernet Sauvignon, 10% Cabernet Franc, 1% Petit Verdot, and 1% Malbec.
 This wine is drinkable now, but reward careful cellaring for the next 15 – 20 years.